brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 }
 ```

-**ZeRO's FSDP** can be activated by specifying the relevant stage in the config file.
+**ZeRO Fully-Sharded Data Parallel** can be activated by specifying the relevant stage in the config file.
 If omitted, or when passing the stage 0, DeepSpeed is disabled and the execution follows a regular distributed data paralllel workflow:

 ```json
 {